FelixKrueger/Bismark/Docs/FAQ.md

-# Context change/discrepancy between Bismark coverage and genome-wide cytosine reports
+# III) Context change/discrepancy between Bismark coverage and genome-wide cytosine reports

 A question that comes up every so often is: "Why do some positions have a different cytosine context between the coverage and genome-wide cytosine reports produced by `coverage2cytosine`?
 In rare(r) cases, the same position can even be present